 The U.S. Patent and Trademark Office registered the trademark for "Travelzoo" on January 23, 2001.
+The Office for Harmonization in the Internal Market of the European Community registered the trademark for "Travelzoo" on May 11, 2004.
 If we are unable to protect our rights in the mark, a key element of our strategy of promoting Travelzoo as a brand could be disrupted and our business could be adversely affected.
 We may not be able to detect unauthorized use of our proprietary information or take appropriate steps to enforce our intellectual property rights.
 In addition, the validity, enforceability and scope of protection of intellectual property in Internet-related industries is uncertain and still evolving.
 The laws of other countries in which we may market our services in the future are uncertain and may afford little or no effective protection of our intellectual property.
 The unauthorized reproduction or other misappropriation of our proprietary technology could enable third parties to benefit from our technology and brand name without paying us for them.
 If this were to occur, our business could be materially adversely affected.